Notice 931 sets the deposit rules and schedule for Form 941

-There are two deposit schedules (monthly or semiweekly) for determining when you deposit social security and Medicare taxes and withheld federal income tax.
+There are two deposit schedules—monthly or semiweekly—for determining when you deposit social security and Medicare taxes and withheld federal income tax.
 These schedules tell you when a deposit is due after a tax liability arises (for example, when you have a payday).
 Before the beginning of each calendar year, you must determine which of the two deposit schedules you must use.
-The deposit schedule you must use is based on the total tax liability you reported during a look-back period.
+You must use the deposit schedule based on the total tax liability you reported during a lookback period.
 Your deposit schedule isn’t determined by how often you pay your employees or make deposits.

 941 Semiweekly Deposit Schedule